 - A blood test shows 2 nanograms of marijuana per ml or 5 nanograms/ml of marijuana metabolite.

-Penalties for a first marijuana DUI conviction include any of the following or additional penalties, depending on the circumstances: 2 days to 6 months in jail or 24 to 96 hours community service, $400 to $1,000 in court costs, a requirement to attend DUI school, and a 90-day suspension of the driver’s license.
+A first Marijuana DUI conviction may include any of the following, or additional penalties: 2 days to 6 months in jail or 24 to 96 hours community service, $400 to $1,000 in court costs, DUI school, and a 90-day license suspension.